serotracker/sero-can-webapp/README.md

 | VS Code | 6.13.4 | https://code.visualstudio.com/ | Code IDE, not required but popular choice for this project |

 #### Starting Application Locally
-First, the the following environment variables, `REACT_APP_MAPBOX_API_KEY` and `REACT_APP_ROUTE` must be set.
+First, the following environment variables, `REACT_APP_MAPBOX_API_KEY` and `REACT_APP_ROUTE` must be set.
 Talk to a team member to get the keys.

-Then install Npm packages:
+Second, install npm packages:
 ```bash
 npm install
 ```